On Wednesday, June 10th, 2020, Charles “Chuck” William Jensen went to cast his line in the great lakes of heaven.

 Chuck was preceded in death by his parents, William and Lydia Jensen; sisters, Joan Thompson and Rose Kluver; parents-in-law, Erwin and Esther Freudenberg; brothers-in-law, Gilbert Diedrich, Warren Freudenberg and Harold Kluver; nephew, Brad Thompson and niece Debra Olson.

 He is survived by his wife of 64 years, Audrey Jensen; three children, Sharon (John) Thalmann of Alexandria, Tim (Diane) Jensen of Fergus Falls, Amy Jensen (Todd) Stonestrom of Hudson, Wisconsin; grandchildren, Jesse (Michele) Thalmann, Jessica Burns and Drew Stonestrom; great- grandchildren, Jack, Ryker, and Ellie; brother, Kenneth (Jan) Jensen; along with sisters and brothers in-law and many nieces and nephews.

 Due to COVID-19 a private family memorial service will be held on Monday, June 15, 2020 at Immanuel Lutheran Church in Parkers Prairie with Rev. Kirk Lee and Rev. Mark Schwarz officiating.
 Music is provided by organist, Maureen Diedrich and soloist, Dedra Zwieg.
 Interment will be at St. James Lutheran Cemetery, South Effington.
 The family looks forward to having a celebration of life gathering with extended family and friends at a future date.

-To send flowers to the family or plant a tree in memory of Charles "Chuck" W. Jensen, please visit our floral store.
+To send flowers to Charles "Chuck" W. Jensen's family, please visit our floral store.